-- Rate-determining enzyme: acyl-CoA dehydrogenase catalyzes the initial step of β-oxidation: fatty acyl-CoA + NAD+ + FAD+ → acetyl-CoA + NADH +FADH2
+- Acyl-CoA dehydrogenase catalyzes the initial step of beta oxidation: fatty acyl-CoA + NAD+ + FAD+ → acetyl-CoA + NADH +FADH2

-- β-oxidation occurs in both mitochondria and peroxisomes
+- Beta oxidation occurs in both mitochondria and peroxisomes.

 Degradation of fatty acids with an odd number of carbon atoms (propionic acid pathway)

-- TG synthesis occurs mainly in the liver and adipose tissue.
+- Triglyceride synthesis occurs mainly in the liver and adipose tissue.

-- Both glycerol and fatty acids have to be activated for it:
+- Both glycerol and fatty acids have to be activated for triglyceride synthesis.

 - Rate-determining enzyme: glycerol-3-phosphate acyltransferase (links glycerol-3-phosphate with two acyl-CoA molecules)

-- Lipases split TGs into glycerol and three fatty acids.
+- Lipases split triglycerides into glycerol and three fatty acids.

-- Water-soluble molecules that are produced by the liver to be used by peripheral tissues (e.g., heart, brain, skeletal muscle) as an energy source when glucose is not readily available (e.g., during prolonged starvation, in diabetic ketoacidosis, or chronic heavy drinking)
+- Water-soluble molecules that are produced by the liver and used by peripheral tissues (e.g., heart, brain, skeletal muscle) as an energy source when glucose is not readily available (e.g., during prolonged starvation, in diabetic ketoacidosis, or chronic heavy drinking)

-- Three ketone bodies: acetoacetate, β-hydroxybutyrate, and acetone (acetone is a breakdown product of acetoacetate and beta-hydroxybutyrate)
+- Three ketone bodies: acetoacetate, β-hydroxybutyrate, and acetone (acetone is a breakdown product of acetoacetate and β-hydroxybutyrate)